-A study of how the major humanitarian NGOs perceive, define and manage risks to their staff and operations.
+A study of how the major humanitarian NGOs perceive, define and manage risks to their organizations and within their partnerships.

 To Stay and Deliver II

 A follow-on study to Stay and Deliver, a system-wide review of challenges and good practice for humanitarians in complex security environments.